Virtual Dance Club

-This spring, NCCAkron is welcoming some of the most exciting dance artists working today (all pictured here) to The University of Akron to teach in a new survey series called 21st Century Dance Practices.
+This spring, NCCAkron welcomed some of the most exciting dance artists working today (pictured here) to The University of Akron and online to teach in a new survey series called 21st Century Dance Practices.

 This series is the first part of Ideas in Motion — a new collaboration between The University of Akron School of Dance, Theatre, and Arts Administration (DTAA), The University of Akron Foundation, and the Mary Schiller Myers Lecture Series in the Arts.

-Join NCCAkron’s Executive/Artistic Director Christy Bolingbroke in Guzzetta Hall on The University of Akron campus this spring for Inside The Dancer’s Studio.
-This series of free lunchtime talks with today’s dance makers from all over explores creativity, the craft of choreography, and navigating an artistic career.
+Come Inside The Dancer’s Studio with NCCAkron’s Executive/Artistic Director Christy Bolingbroke and visiting artists!
+This series of talks with dance makers explores creativity, the craft of choreography, and navigating an artistic career.

 NCCAKRON FOUNDING PARTNERS